gemi254/FreeBoard_9DOFRazor_AHRS/README.md

 with speed 38400

 send..
-#FBF
-to return to razor mode
+"#FBF" -> to return to razor mode
-and then..
-#on
-to begin calibration
+"#on"  -> to begin calibration

-then use #define CALIBRATION__MAGN_USE_EXTENDED true to re-compile the file with the calibration data.
+ Dollow the steps needed and at the end use #define CALIBRATION__MAGN_USE_EXTENDED true to re-compile the file with the calibration data.
 */